fernandreu/webgl-light/README.md

 https://fernandreu.github.io/webgl-light/

+Given the use of ES6, the demo will only work in modern browsers.
+A version compatible with older browsers can be generated with a transpiler such as [Babel](https://babeljs.io/).

 After clicking the scene, the camera can be moved by using standard Unity-like scene navigation controls:

  - **Mouse movement:** rotate the camera around